tekdogan/ttraverser/README.md

 Just specify the location where you want to do searching and specify a threshold to compare file sizes.
 If a file have a size greater than that threshold, then its path and name will be printed by program.

 ## Usage
+- Download the files.
+- Compile the source code and create your executable file.
 - Right click and edit the bat file.
 - Arrange the parameters according to your needence.

 ### Parameters in batch file
+:warning: Note that this tutorial assumes your working environment is Windows.
+Do the necessary changes according to your OS.
 ```bash
 ttraverser.exe C:/Users 268435456 4
 pause